yu961549745/GetWin10WallPaper/README.md

 # GetWin10WallPaper
 Add horizontal wall papers of Windows Foucus to user's picture folder.
 + `src` is source code  of Java.
++ `java/AddWin10Pic.jar` is the runnable file of Java.
 + `matlab` is source code of Matlab.

 ## Usage